Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Application

 \figurehere{6}

-We provide the estimates of parameters of interest for the joint model with different time structures in Table \ref{tbl:RM_est_diff}.
+Table \ref{tbl:RM_est_diff} presents the estimated parameters of interest for the joint model with differing time structures.
 Note that we have $8$ time intervals of the development of the reading ability (corresponding to $9$ measurement occasions) but only $5$ time intervals of the development of mathematics ability because we took out three measurements in fall semesters.
-In Table \ref{tbl:RM_est_diff}, during the first interval of mathematics (i.e., Intervals $2$ and $3$ of reading ability and those of the two abilities in Table \ref{tbl:RM_est}), the estimated growth rate was $1.811$, which is an `average' value of $1.437$ (i.e., the growth rate of Interval $2$ in Table \ref{tbl:RM_est}) and $2.169$ (i.e., the growth rate of Interval $3$ in Table \ref{tbl:RM_est}).
-It suggests that we are able to capture the underlying change patterns of growth trajectories with fewer measurements by using the proposed model.
+During the first time interval for mathematics, corresponding to Intervals $2$ and $3$ for reading ability (as detailed in Table \ref{tbl:RM_est}), the estimated growth rate was $1.811$.
+This is an average of the growth rates $1.437$ and $2.169$ from Interval $2$ and Interval $3$, respectively, in Table \ref{tbl:RM_est}.
+These findings suggest that our proposed model effectively captures the underlying patterns of growth trajectories, even with fewer measurements.

 \tablehere{4}